xlc-dev/nexus/README.md

 ## Contributing

-If you would like to contribute, you only need a C compiler.
+If you would like to contribute, you need a C compiler and [GLFW](https://github.com/glfw/glfw) installed.
 To bootstrap the project, run the following commands:

 ```bash
 git clone https://github.com/xlc-dev/nexus.git